Policarpa Salavarrieta: Capture

+Salavarrieta knew that her capture was near, so she warned the fellow revolutionaries to destroy incriminating evidence, for her sake, as well as others.
+The names of involved patriots was written on many documents, therefore, Salavarrieta wanted the documents away from the hands of royal officers.
 Policarpa's operations ran smoothly and undetected until the Almeyda brothers were apprehended while carrying information back to the insurgents outside Bogotá.
 Their information directly linked La Pola to the Revolution.
 The Almeyda brothers and La Pola were implicated in helping soldiers desert the Royal Army and join the Revolution; transporting weapons, ammunitions and supplies to the insurgents; in helping the Almeydas escape from prison when they were captured in September of the same year, and finding them refuge in Machetá.
 They had hoped their connection with La Pola could come in handy in the event of a revolt in the city.
 The loyalists now suspected her of treason, but lacked solid evidence to accuse a seamstress of espionage and treason.

 The arrest of Alejo Sabaraín while he was trying to escape to Casanare was the event that allowed the royalists to arrest La Pola; he was apprehended with a list of Royalist and Patriots given to him by Policarpa.

 Sergeant Iglesias, the principal Spanish officer in Bogotá, was charged with finding and arresting her.
 Policarpa Salavarrieta and her brother Bibiano were both arrested at the house of Andrea Ricaurte y Lozano and taken to the Colegio Mayor de Nuestra Señora del Rosario, which had been turned into a makeshift prison.